modrinth/docs/docs/tutorials/api_search.md

 For example, the search `[["versions:1.16.5"], ["project_type:modpack"]]` translates to `Projects that support 1.16.5 AND are modpacks`

-If you want to learn more about facets, the documentation on them is available [here](https://docs.meilisearch.com/reference/features/faceted_search.html#using-facets)
+If you want to learn more about facets, the documentation on them is available [on the MeiliSearch documentation](https://www.meilisearch.com/docs/learn/advanced/faceted_search)

 #### Example Query
 Here's an example query if you are confused on how to use facets: